dspinellis/latex-advice/README.md

   file to another or to use external tools.
   Feel free to split longer documents (such as a book or a thesis) in order to shorten a project's long build and loading time.

-* Finally, don't spend too much time on formatting.
-  Concentrate on communicating your ideas and on making your document maintainable.
-  Excessive formatting tweaks can be counterproductive: you waste time implementing them and your publisher may find it more difficult to use your document.

 ## Automate the document build
 Ensure that the document can be built with a single command,